What is MCP (Model Context Protocol)?

 FAQ

-How is MCP risk different from prompt-injection risk?
+Why is MCP different from a REST API?